-Kristen (Larochelle) Rousseau was born 28 years ago with the life threatening disease, Cystic Fibrosis.
+Kristen (Larochelle) Rousseau was born with the life threatening disease, Cystic Fibrosis.
 Over time, the lungs weaken from years of fighting infections, leaving patients with minimal lung capacity and transplant as the only option.
-Kristen is currently waiting for a double lung transplant.
-We started this campaign to assist in relieving some of the financial burden associated with a transplant, as the out-pocket-expenses can add up quickly.
-Your contribution will go towards: medical expenses not covered by insurance, temporary housing and meals, travel expenses for back and forth trips to Boston, as well as assisting in expenses back home as her husband, James will be taking a leave of absence from work.
+In November 2018, Kristen received her double lung transplant at Brigham and Women’s Hospital in Boston, MA.
+She and her husband James spent 113 days in the hospital away from home.
+Kristen is now home living life to the fullest and it is all possible because one very selfless person decided to become an organ donor.
+Although the ‘hard part’ is over life will still consist of regular trips from ME to MA for follow up appointments.
+This campaign is to assist in relieving some of the financial burden associated as the out-pocket-expenses can add up quickly.
+Your contribution will go towards medical expenses not covered by insurance, temporary housing, meals and travel expenses for back and forth trips to Boston.

 Upon being listed for transplant, I do not sit here in discouragement but rather in joy, in gratitude, in excitement; in awe of God for this opportunity and what He will do.

 What if God is most glorified through the journey of hardship?

 “A thorn was given to me in the flesh, a messenger of Satan to harass me, to keep me from becoming conceited.
 Three times I pleaded with the Lord about this, that it should leave me.
 But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness’ therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me” (2 Co 12:7b-9 ESV).